 - Rain gardens – Bowl-shaped garden captures and absorbs runoff.
 Average cost to date: $20-$30 per square foot, or $3,000-$5000 per project.
 Program reimbursement: 50 percent of the project cost up to $1,500.

 Learn more about additional stormwater-reducing practices that you can implement on your own.

 - Own private residential property in Arlington County.
 Only one acre of property will receive a stormwater assessment.

-- Sign and present the participant agreement to County staff at the start of the site assessment.
+- Sign and return the participant agreement to County staff by your site visit (if not before).

 - Be willing to implement at least one stormwater reduction recommendation from their stormwater assessment.

 - Be willing to be featured in a case study for the program or a similar outreach initiative.